Undersampling and Cumulative Class Re-decision Methods to Improve Detection of Agitation in People with Dementia: Data collection and processing

 \subsection{Data collection}

-Our previous work completed the collection of data using the multimodal sensor framework for detecting agitation and aggression in PwD installed at a Specialized Dementia Unit at Toronto Rehabilitation Institute (SDU-TRI), Canada \cite{khan2017daad}.
+Our previous work completed the collection of data using the multimodal sensor framework for detecting agitation and aggression in PwD installed at a Specialized Dementia Unit at the Toronto Rehabilitation Institute (SDU-TRI), Canada \cite{khan2017daad}.
 The framework included wearable Empatica E4 wristbands and 15 cameras installed in public areas.
 We recruited 20 participants after obtaining the informed consents from their substitute decision-makers.
-The duration of each participant's study was set to 2 months as per the ethics approval.
+The duration of each participant's study was set to a maximum of two months as per the ethics approval.

 This paper focuses on using Empatica E4 data to detect agitation including acceleration, blood volume pulse, electrodermal activity and skin temperature.
-It was previously used for stress detection \cite{van2020standardized}, daily activity identification \cite{pietila2017evaluation}, and so on.
-In our study, Empatica E4 was put on the participant’s dominant hand in the morning and removed at night for charging and backup.
+This type of multimodal data has been previously used for stress detection \cite{van2020standardized}, daily activity identification \cite{pietila2017evaluation}, and other clinical applications \cite{wang2015low, park2019smart}.
+In our study, Empatica E4 was put on the participant’s dominant hand in the morning and removed at night for charging and backup on the following day.

 The labeling mechanism was manually implemented.
-Nurses in SDU-TRI were trained to record participants' behaviours and the approximate start and end times of agitation events in nursing charts.
+Nurses in SDU-TRI were trained to record participants' behaviours and the approximate start and end times of agitation events in their nursing charts.
 The researchers further fine-tuned the agitation start and end using the video recordings of cameras.
 However, in certain cases the manual labeling mechanism would inevitably lead to inaccuracy or even lack of start and end times, which was a challenge to be evaluated in this study.
+These situations could happen when the PwDs were in private areas of SDU-TRI or video feeds were unavailable.
 Ultimately, 3 participants didn't show any agitation behaviours throughout the collection, so our studies were based on the data from 17 participants.
-The participants demographic information is shown in Table~\ref{tab-DPD}, where agitation day is defined as a day on which at least one agitation event occurred, and each agitation event was fully annotated with both start and end times.
+The participants demographic information is shown in Table~\ref{tab-DPD}, where agitation day is defined as a day on which at least one agitation event occurred, and each agitation event is fully annotated with both start and end times.
 Similarly, a ``normal'' day is defined as a day without agitation events.